Defending gold medalist Ted Ligety has ‘really awful day’ in Olympic GS, finishing 15th

 Ligety's wife, Mia, and 7-month-old son, Jax, were on the event to cheer him on.

-"There's other priorities sometimes in life now and then just ski racing," he said.
+"There's other priorities sometimes in life now other then just ski racing," he said.

 Hirscher won his second gold of the Pyeongchang Games on Sunday after previously winning the alpine combined.